luca-schlecker/intel-igpu-leak/README.md

 Some Intel iGPU's in combination with OpenGL lead to leaked memory if the window is resized and redrawn.
 Specifically, I think the first OpenGL-Draw-Command after the window being resized is responsible for the memory leak.

+The memory usage of the program rises to about 700mb for me and it doesn't get freed for as long as the program is running.
+It eventually settles at 500mb, if not resized for a while.

 This behavior is confirmed with [Krita](https://krita.org/) (with OpenGL rendering enabled), [Qt](https://www.qt.io/) applications using OpenGL, and OpenGL programs using something like [GLFW](https://www.glfw.org/) or [SDL](http://www.libsdl.org/).
 I've tried multiple combinations of [SDL](http://www.libsdl.org/), [GLFW](https://www.glfw.org/), [GLEW](http://glew.sourceforge.net/), and [GLAD](https://github.com/Dav1dde/glad).
 All lead to the same leak for my machine.